ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 We are given a `b` but we don't have access to any functions that actually use a `b`.

 The problem is that we can't.
 It's because of something called "polarity" of the type variable `a`.
-No Functor instance for you Predicate.
+No `Functor` instance for you `Predicate`.

 ![sad-panda by [Nick Bluth](https://thenounproject.com/nickbluth/collection/pandas)](/images/contravariant/sad-panda.png)